 HMRC will only stamp your documents if you pay the full amount of Stamp Duty that’s due, plus any penalty and interest.
 If you do not pay the full amount, HMRC will write to you and tell you how much extra you need to pay.
 They will either return your documents unstamped, along with any duty you’ve paid or keep the documents until full payment is made.

 As long as you pay the amount within the time stated in the letter the documents will be stamped and returned to you, otherwise additional interest may be charged.

-An unstamped document can’t be used for any legal purpose so it’s in your interests to pay the full amount and get it stamped.
+An unstamped document cannot be used for any legal purpose so it’s in your interests to pay the full amount and get it stamped.

 Getting an opinion about a late submission or payment penalty

-If you are sending your documents late and aren’t sure how much you’ll need to pay you can ask HMRC for their opinion.
+If you are sending your documents late and are not sure how much you’ll need to pay you can ask HMRC for their opinion.
 They will give you their view on how much to pay so that you can send payment along with the transfer documents for stamping.
-In rare cases where you don’t agree with the amount of the penalty charged you can ask for a more formal opinion - known as an ‘adjudication’.
-In these cases HMRC will send you a formal letter or ‘adjudication notice’
+In rare cases where you do not agree with the amount of the penalty charged you can ask for a more formal opinion - known as an ‘adjudication’.
+In these cases HMRC will send you a formal letter or ‘adjudication notice’.